kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 You don't need to research about specific companies, instead take the opportunity to ask the interviewer questions about the company.

-However with knowledge about yourself, I recommend that you come prepared.
+However, with knowledge about yourself, I recommend that you come prepared.

 The most important details are: